thegovind/typeagent-bci-sample/README.md

 The goal of this project is to explore how brain signals (fNIRS) can be used to customize and enhance interactions with AI Agents, creating a more personalized and intuitive experience.
 It is powered by [TypeAgent](https://github.com/microsoft/TypeAgent) and [Azure AI Foundry](https://ai.azure.com/), and uses the [BlueberryX BCI Device](https://blueberryx.com/) to collect brain signals.

 > [!WARNING]
 > Status: Work in Progress.
-You will need a [BlueberryX BCI Device](https://blueberryx.com/) to run this project.

 This is an experimental project that combines: